My form is receiving lots of spam emails, what can I do about it?

 How to stop it?

-Enable the CAPTCHA – (will not stop human captcha solvers) – You can enable this feature for your form on the Security tab of the form edit page.
+Enable the Secure Image CAPTCHA – (will not stop human spam or human captcha solvers) – You can enable this feature for your form on the Security tab of the form edit page.

-Change the URL of your form: – (temporarily stop bot attacks) – This should immediately eliminate all spam sent directly to your form by spammers who have the URL of your form page in their spambot databases.
+Change the URL of your form: – (temporarily stop bot attacks) – This should immediately eliminate all spam sent directly to your form by bot spammers.
 This could only be temporary if they come back to find it again, or maybe they will not, so it is worth a try.

-Install Bad Behavior Plugin – The Bad Behavior WordPress plugin prevents spammers from ever delivering their junk, and in many cases, from ever reading your site in the first place.
-There are other plugins that perform this same function, find one that meets the needs of your site.Do you need help?
+Use security plugins that stop bots – The Bad Behavior WordPress plugin prevents spammers from ever delivering their junk, and in many cases, from ever reading your site in the first place.
+There are other plugins that perform this same function, find one that is currently up to date and meets the needs of your site.Do you need help?

 Send us a Donation: